ipfs-inactive/blog/content/post/117-js-ipfs-0.53.md

 Would you like to contribute to the IPFS project and don’t know how?
 Well, there are a few places you can get started:

 - Check the issues with the `help wanted` label in the [js-IPFS repo](https://github.com/ipfs/js-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
-- Join an IPFS All Hands, introduce yourself and let us know where you would like to contribute: https://github.com/ipfs/team-mgmt/#weekly-ipfs-all-hands
-- Hack with IPFS and show us what you made!
-The All Hands call is also the perfect venue for demos, join in and show us what you built
-- Join the discussion at https://discuss.ipfs.io/ and help users finding their answers.
+- Join the discussion at https://discuss.ipfs.io/ and help users find their answers.
 - Join the [🚀 IPFS Core Implementations Weekly Sync 🛰](https://github.com/ipfs/team-mgmt/issues/992) and be part of the action!

 # ⁉️ Do you have questions?